-Standard calibrations in both singleHR modes are executed every day, whether or not science data or exposures used for instrument monitoring on sky are taken.
+Standard calibrations in both singleHR modes are executed every day.
 Besides providing a full set of calibrations in these modes, these daily exposures are used for instrument health check.
 Standard calibrations for singleUHR and multiMR configurations will be executed within 24 hours of any science observations performed in these modes.
-Long-term calibrations have to be executed less frequently, typically once per month or less.
+Long-term calibrations are executed less frequently, typically once per month or less.
 In principle, these must be executed for all supported instrument configurations.
 Table 8 gives details on the ESPRESSO standard calibration plan.